MoDNS/MoDNS/docs/assignments/technical_report/3_hardware_software.md

 ## Hardware

-The MoDNS Framework is designed to run on any device that can run Ubuntu.
-The device is intended to be set up on a network as a dedicated local DNS Server.
+The MoDNS Framework is designed to run on any device that can run Ubuntu Linux.
+The device is intended to be set up on a LAN network as a dedicated local DNS Server.

 ## Software